 K-Food Grant Initiative

-SHIA Restaurant, in partnership with the Korean Community Service Center of Greater Washington (KCSC), is proud to launch the inaugural K-Food Grant Initiative.
-Anyone residing, working, studying or doing business in the DMV supporting Korean food and culture are invited to share their projects that creatively highlight K-food in new and engaging ways.
+SHIA Restaurant, in partnership with the Korean Community Service Center of Greater Washington (KCSC), is proud to announce the inaugural K-Food Grant Initiative, awarded to four individuals across the DMV who are advancing Korean food and culture through creativity, storytelling, and community engagement.

-- Rediscovering Tradition: Projects that explore and reintroduce lesser-known historical recipes or dishes.
+- Rediscovering Tradition: Reviving and reintroducing lesser-known historical recipes and dishes.

-- Modernizing K-Food: Initiatives that offer contemporary interpretations of Korean culinary traditions.
+- Modernizing K-Food: Offering contemporary interpretations of Korean culinary traditions.

-- Cultural Storytelling: Projects that highlight the cultural narratives or unique ingredients embedded within Korean food.
+- Cultural Storytelling: Showcasing the cultural narratives and unique ingredients that define Korean food.

 Evaluation Criteria